mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/02_ownership/index.md

 ### Exercise

 How to fix that code?
+Don't worry about efficiency yet.

 ```rust
 fn count_animals(num: u32, animal: String) {